 A glorious sight all across America, For dogs, though, those loud booms and flashing lights aren’t so fun.
 A Dog scared of fireworks has become a normal sight to see as well.

 Some dogs may have no problem with the sight and sound of fireworks if they’ve been desensitized.
-For example, Hunting dogs grow used to the sounds and smells of hunting rifles and gun powder.
+For example, Hunting dogs grow used to the sounds and smells of hunting rifles

 However, Most dogs are not used to these things, so the Fourth of July can be a particularly stressful holiday for dogs and their humans alike.